 Over twelve sessions during 2018, Youth Curators gained an understanding for the found inspiration in the elegant photography of Al Smith, Sr. For more than four decades, Smith was a master at capturing the pulse of Seattle’s African American community.
 Partners at Youth in Focus offered instruction and technical practice for digital photography to capture images as a mode of communication and critiques that are shaped through intentional visual storytelling to depict the authenticity of Seattle’s Central Area.
-The Youth Curator project culminated in a gallery exhibition, now on view at NAAM and includes selected works at the Museum of History & Industry for the exhibition, Seattle on the Spot: The Photographs of Al Smith.
+The Youth Curator project culminated in a gallery exhibition at NAAM and included selected works at the Museum of History & Industry for the exhibition, Seattle on the Spot: The Photographs of Al Smith.

 Intersections: Finding True North

 Transparent, Translucent, & Opaque